 This requires some research on your end.
-Recently, in a free call, I had a lady asked me: “but they cannot expect me to change the resume and this cover letter over and over again, this is way too much work.”
-Well, I think employers expect you to finetune your resume and cover letter to vacancy available.
+Recently, in a free call, I had a lady asks me: “But they cannot expect me to change the resume and this cover letter over and over again, this is way too much work.”
+Well, I think employers expect you to finetune your resume and cover letter to the vacancy available.

 Now, I am not saying you should spend a full week on renewing your resume and cover letter for a specific vacancy.
 If you’re going to do this, you are probably too late to apply, I think the current situation needs that you send in your application within a few days after it’s published.
 Bear in mind that this also differs per industry and occupation.